 When an application is insufficiently synchronized, data corruption of various types can occur.
 Blit, copy, or present operations may result in a destination image (or buffer) that is based on an incomplete source image (or buffer), or one partially updated from a previous state.
+Images that are used as both output attachments, and as shader inputs, may contain only partial results of output operations, or be overwritten while still by referenced as an input.
 Unsynchronized buffers may contain uninitialized or invalid constant, vertex, or index values corrupting in results of a draw or dispatch call.
 As with all parallel processing problems, these corruptions may appear only rarely, or sporadically, making them difficult to find and debug.

 Correct synchronization is also important for application portability.
 Vulkan implementations may vary in the effective synchronization implicit in their software or hardware.
-This means that applications operating without correct synchronization may work correctly versus a given manufacture, model, or even driver version, but may fail with data corruptions (again, potentially rarely, and sporadically) on other implementations.
+This means that applications operating without correct synchronization may work correctly when tested on a given manufacture, model, or even driver version of a Vulkan implementation, but may fail with data corruptions (again, potentially rarely, and sporadically) on other versions or implementations.
 Even an optimization introduced by a new driver could expose a failure mode, indicating missing or insufficient set of synchronization operations.